idea-kmi/EvidenceHub/docs/README.md

 ## System Requirements

-The Evidence Hub code has been developed and tested on a Red Hat Enterprise Linux Server release 8.10 (Ootpa) using:
+The Evidence Hub code was most recently on a Red Hat Enterprise Linux Server release 8.10 (Ootpa) using:

 ### Apache 2.4.37.